EoinDavey/Setanta-site/app/tut/en/what-is-programming.md

 scríobh(bia)
 }}}

+### Explanation

+1. The first line creates a new variables `bia`, with the value `"sceallóga"`{.setanta}.
+2. On the second line, the computer remembers that `"sceallóga"` is stored in the variable `bia`, and it uses that value to write "sceallóga" on the console.

 ## Updating variables

 When you make a variable, it's value is not fixed forever.
 You can change the value of the variable throughout your program.
 When we want to change the value of a variable we use a single equals sign (`=`).
 This is different from the `:=` symbol used to make a new variable.